-While the Telluride Via Ferrata doesn’t require a guide, I thought it would be a smart idea to go with someone who was familiar with the route and equipment.
-So we hired local outfitter San Juan Mountain Guides to show us the ropes.
+However, before you get geared up, there are a few things you need to know.
+While the Telluride Via Ferrata doesn’t require a guide, I thought it would be a smart idea to go with someone who was familiar with the route and equipment, so we hired a local outfitter to show us the ropes.

-The route begins at near the base of Bridal Veil Falls, the 365-foot waterfall that you can see from the east end of town.
-There isn’t a required direction, but starting at Bridal Veil Falls and traversing west has a couple of advantages.
+The route begins near the base of Bridal Veil Falls, the 365-foot waterfall that you can see from the east end of town.
+The route is one-way, so you must start on the east side and make your way west across the cliff face.

-Our guide Andrew picked us up the Telluride Town Campsite where we left our van.
-He drove us up the dirt road, and we parked at the finish point.
-From there, we took a gradual hike further up the road to the starting point.
+Our guide Andrew picked us up in town where we left our van.
+We then drove up the Bridal Veil Falls road and parked at the finish point.
+From there, we took a gradual hike further up the road to the starting point near the base of Bridal Falls.
 It was a nice, easy way to warm up in the morning before starting the real action.
-This direction also allowed us to ease into the more technical parts of the Via Feratta, getting more challenging as we went.

 The entire route took us about 4 hours, but the total time requirement varies from group to group.
 It all depends on how quickly you move and how many breaks you take along the way.

-Apart from the technical equipment, you want to have the following:
+Aside from the technical gear, you’ll want to have the following: